If you are using an application like Excel or Intrinio's REST API, and suddenly stop receiving data, it could be for a variety of reasons.

 Here are a few of the most common causes and their solutions:

-Cause: You hit the daily data limit for your plan
+Cause: You hit the data limit for your plan

-Individual plans allow fewer daily data points than startup and enterprise plans (Plans with more data cost more).
-These daily data limits are measured in API calls- check out this article to see what an API call is and how they are counted.
+Individual plans allow lower data limits than startup and enterprise plans (Plans with more data cost more).
+These data limits are measured in API calls- check out this article to see what an API call is and how they are counted.

-If you have hit the limit of daily data for your plan, you will stop receiving data and will see an error message or an NA for all or some of the data you try to pull.
+If you have hit the data limit for your plan, you will stop receiving data and will see an error message or an NA for all or some of the data you try to pull.
 This article explains how to check your usage.

 Remember that you will only receive NAs for data from data feeds where you hit the limit.
 It is possible to hit the limit of some data feeds without hitting the limit on others.